Skip to main content

 Nutrition risk Why it happens The food fix

-Muscle & protein loss Rapid weight loss plus too little protein – up to a third of lost weight can be lean muscle.
-1.2-1.6 g protein per kg body weight daily; anchor every meal and snack with protein.
+Muscle & protein loss Rapid weight loss plus too little protein, up to a third of lost weight can be lean muscle.
+1.2 to 1.6 g protein per kg body weight daily; anchor every meal and snack with protein.

 Low micronutrients Eating far less total food shrinks intake of iron, B12, calcium, vitamin D, potassium and magnesium.
 Nutrient-dense picks: eggs, salmon/sardines, Greek yogurt, leafy greens, beans, nuts and seeds, fortified foods.